DIYers often wonder if they can use a paintbrush to apply spray paint that comes in aerosol bottles or cans.

 - Using a small brush helps you in applying the paint even on the trickiest areas and if used with a combination of the sprayer it helps achieve finer results.

 Despite the manifold advantages of using your oil-based and latex-based spray paints with a brush, there are some drawbacks associated with this practice.
-Here are several of these potential issues to consider before you begin.
+You should consider these potential issues before you begin.

 - You will need to buy extra paintbrushes.

-- Not all types of spray paints can be used with brushes.
+- Not all types of spray paints can be used with brushes and sponges.

-- Brushing will require certain skills and if not done correctly can leave brush marks.
+- Brushing will require certain skills and if not done correctly can leave brush marks and messy thick layers of paint that take much time to dry.

-Above all, after you finish the painting project, a thorough cleanup is essential.
-This means removing any lingering spray paint from surfaces and cleaning the brushes (unless you used disposable brushes) which will take some extra time and effort.
+- After you finish your project, removing any lingering spray paint from surfaces and cleaning the brushes (unless you used disposable brushes) is also essential which will take some extra time and effort.

 Share the post "Can I Apply Spray Paint with a Brush?
 (With Pros & Cons)"